 The exam requires that you use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 Online exams are administered through the course Web site.
 Consult the Course Calendar for the official dates of exam weeks.

 You are on your honor not to cheat during the exam.
 Cheating means:

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.

 You are required to produce a Final Project in the form of a Business Financial Plan and submit it at the end of the semester.
 Your financial plan will be produced in three stages.

-Consult the Final Project area of the course for details of what you need to do.
-Consult the course Calendar for due dates.
+Consult the Final Project section of the course for details of what you need to do.
+Consult the Course Calendar for due dates.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows: